Category Archives: Philosophy

 The Third Law Of Trauma

-The crashing patient is in obvious need of help and most trauma professionals know what to do.
+The crashing patient is obviously in need of help, and most trauma professionals know what to do.
 But then there’s the hypotensive patient.
 The BP just dropped to 84, and it’s not budging.
-Many don’t see this for what it is: a slow motion crash.
+Many don’t see this for what it is: a slow-motion crash.
 And they want to do things they wouldn’t think of doing to a crashing patient.
 Like go to CT, do some more stuff in the ED because that BP cuff just has to be wrong, or call interventional radiology and wait for 45 minutes.

 But here’s the third law of trauma: